Your Analytics Might Be Illegal: The Meta & Yandex Tracking Scandal

 The technique connects your "anonymous" private browser session to your real identity through the native app on your device.

-This isn't theoretical—it's happening right now on millions of websites, including potentially yours.
+This isn't theoretical; it's happening right now on millions of websites, including potentially yours.

 Here's the simple version:

+The Bait is Set: Your website has the Meta Pixel installed.
+It's a common piece of JavaScript code used for ad analytics.
+Millions of sites use it.
 The Secret Knock: When a user visits your site (even in private mode), the Pixel script sends a request not to an external server, but to localhost on the user's own computer on a very specific, high-numbered port.
 Think of it as a secret knock on a door inside the user's device.
+Someone is Listening: Here's the trap.
+The native Facebook or Instagram app, already installed on the user's phone or computer, has been programmed to listen for that exact secret knock on that exact port. **The Identities Merge**: The app "hears" the knock from the private browser session.
+Since the app knows the user's real identity (e.g., Jane Doe, logged into Instagram), it can now link Jane's "anonymous" browsing activity directly to her real profile.

 The promise of private browsing is shattered.
 Every page visited, every product viewed in that "safe" session is now attached to a real name and identity, ready to be used for ad targeting.